-If you have an LDAP directory, you can use it with ArcGIS Server.
 To use LDAP, you must deploy your Web Adaptor to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.
-You cannot use ArcGIS Web Adaptor (IIS) to perform web-tier authentication with LDAP.
+You cannot use the IIS version of ArcGIS Web Adaptor to perform web-tier authentication with LDAP.

 When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in your enterprise identity store to publish services from ArcGIS Desktop.
-When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.
+This allows users in your organization-specific identity store to publish services from ArcGIS Pro.
+When the users in these roles connect to the server in ArcGIS Pro, they must specify the Web Adaptor URL.